chrisjbillington/desktop-app/README.md

-Winlaucher
+desktop-app
 ==========

-`winlauncher` simplifies making a Python GUI application launch and behave in a standard way with respect to the Windows Start menu and taskbar.
+`desktop-app` simplifies making a Python GUI application install, launch, and behave in a standard way with respect to the application menus and the taskbar in Windows and Linux (Macos support planned).

-If your application is a Python module runnable from the command line as `python -m mymodule`, then with minimal configuration `winlauncher` can:
+If your application is a Python module runnable from the command line as `python -m mymodule`, then with minimal configuration `desktop-app` can:

 * Create a launcher `.exe` that runs your application
-    * with a hidden console
     * after activating a `conda` environment or virtualenv, if any
+    * with a hidden console if on Windows
-* Create a start menu entry for your application (that runs said `.exe`)
+* Create a start menu shortcut (Windows) or `.desktop` file (Linux) to launch your application from your desktop applications menu
-* Ensure your application appears in the Windows taskbar with the correct name and icon, and can be pinned correctly.
+* Ensure your application appears in the taskbar with the correct name and icon, and can be pinned correctly.

-Though most of the problems it solves are Windows-specific, `winlauncher` can be used for cross platform apps.
-On all platforms it creates launcher scripts, though the hidden console is only relevant to Windows.

-* On Linux instead of start menu entries it will create a `.desktop` file for your application so that it appears in your desktop environment's application menus.

-* It does not yet create an app launcher on MacOS, but it's on the TODO list.

 Usage